The Sumerians

 So it's an incredibly flexible material.

 Do we have any idea if there were any other languages that were being spoken alongside Sumerian during this Sumerian period?
+Almost certainly.
+And we get hints of that in the texts themselves.

-So within texts that are written in Sumerian, there are grammatical elements which suggests that there are Semitic languages in the background, as it were.
+there are grammatical elements which suggest that there are Semitic languages in the background, as it were.

 And it may well be that the scribes of Mesopotamia in this period were taught to write Sumerian, even if their spoken language in the street was Semitic or another language.

-And so it was the tool of administration and that you had to learn Sumerian essentially just to function as an administrator.
+And so it was the tool of administration, and that you had to learn Sumerian essentially just to function as an administrator.

 So as we wrap up writing there,